 TPS is a government protection that allows eligible foreign-born individuals to temporarily work and live in the United States due to unsafe conditions in their countries of origin.
 Currently, the U.S. provides TPS protections to about 863,880 individuals from 16 countries.
-However, the Trump administration has ordered the termination of TPS for over 344,000 Venezuelans, 200,000 Haitians, 8,000 Afghans, and 3,200 Cameroonians.
+However, the Trump administration has ordered the termination of TPS for over 344,000 Venezuelans, 200,000 Haitians, 8,000 Afghans, 3,200 Cameroonians, and over 7,800 Nepalese.
 In addition, President Trump announced he is weighing whether to terminate TPS for over 50,000 Ukrainians.